 Mr Robert Buckeldee DL

-Businessman based in Oxford.
-Chairman of Oxfordshire County Scout Council and Secretary of Oxford Spires Scout District.
-Secretary of Edukid, a charity aimed at helping young people in Cambodia and Uganda into education.
+Former chair of trustees for Oxfordshire Scouts, former chair of trustees for Edukid, a charity helping young people in Cambodia and Uganda into education.

 Ecologist and wildlife conservationist.
 Robin has been part of the Earth Trust at Little Wittenham for over 30 years.
 He is Chair of the Trustees and of his late sister Patsy Wood’s legacy charity, treasurer of the Ecological Continuity Trust and a trustee of the Durrell Trust for Conservation Biology.